-Miglustat is classified in FDA pregnancy risk category C. Miglustat has not been evaluated in pregnant women.
+Miglustat has not been evaluated in pregnant women.
+Available data from postmarketing case reports are insufficient to assess a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 In animal reproduction studies, maternal death and decreased body weight gain were observed in rabbits orally dosed with miglustat during organogenesis at doses with exposures less than the human therapeutic systemic exposure.
 Decreased live births and decreased fetal weight were observed in rats orally dosed with miglustat prior to mating and during organogenesis at doses with exposures at least 2 times the human therapeutic systemic exposure.
 Dystocia and delayed parturition were also observed.
-According the to manufacturer, miglustat should be used during pregnancy only if the potential benefit justifies the potential risk to the mother and fetus.
+According to the to FDA-approved product labeling, miglustat should be used during pregnancy only if the potential benefit justifies the potential risk to the mother and fetus.
 No reports of exposure to miglustat during human pregnancy are found in the medical literature.
-A prospective, surveillance study, reported on the 5 year use of miglustat following its approval in Europe.
+A prospective, surveillance study, reported on the 5 year use of miglustat after its approval in Europe.
 The mean age of participants at baseline was 46.1 (SD 16.5) years.
 In this report, 1 woman of childbearing age discontinued miglustat therapy for a planned pregnancy.
 Imiglucerase has been suggested, based on the data available, as an agent for consideration for the treatment of Gaucher disease during pregnancy.

-It is not known whether miglustat is excreted into the milk of breast-feeding women.
-According to the manufacturer, because many drugs are excreted in breast milk and the potential for serious adverse reaction in nursing infants, a decision should be made whether to discontinue breast-feeding or to discontinue the drug considering the importance of the drug to the mother.
+It is not known whether miglustat is excreted into the milk of breast-feeding women; however, based on the physical properties of miglustat, it is likely to be present in breast milk.
+Because of the potential for serious adverse reactions in breast-feeding infants, breast-feeding is not recommended.
 Imiglucerase has been suggested as an enzyme-replacement treatment option, based on limited data from case studies and breast milk concentration data.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 Spermatogenesis inhibition and infertility may occur in males with the use of miglustat; due to potential male-mediated teratogenicity, male patients should use effective contraceptive methods during miglustat therapy and for 3 months after discontinuation of miglustat prior to attempting to conceive.
 Reproductive disorders have also been reported in females.